 Longer term solutions for preserving summer produce include dehydrating, pickling and canning, all of which require a little bit of planning, simple equipment and a few extra ingredients.
 If thinking that far ahead doesn’t suit your summer style, we can highly recommend a double batch of Quick Berry Jam that’ll get you through the week, no problem.

 Wherever you may be, this summer season may be proving to be too hot, too smokey or having you a bit concerned about your health and loved ones.
-We do understand that.
-But whatever the climate, we can all be assured that seasons will shift, and when it does, we’ll have memories made from this summer season.
-We’ll also have our health, bolstered by the best foods nature can provide.
-These things are the essence of summer, and we count ourselves grateful.
+We understand.
+Whatever the climate, we can all be assured that the seasons will shift.
+And when they do, we’ll have the memories we made this summer season.

 Live well and in good health,

 ❤️ – The Kesey Family & all the folks at Springfield Creamery